will-aleyegn/TOSCA_DEV/docs/architecture/pdfs/README.md

 **Repository:** https://github.com/will-aleyegn/TOSCA_DEV
 **Documentation:** `docs/architecture/`

-For questions or updates, refer to `CLAUDE.md` in the project root.
+For questions or updates, refer to the project documentation in the project root.